by Dr. Lawrence Wilson

 8. Maintaining the osmotic balance of the body fluids.
 This is another very interesting use of phosphorus in our bodies.
 All the fluids in our bodies such as the lymph, blood and the fluid inside of all of our cells must be maintained in a balance.
 Otherwise pressures would build up and damage our cell walls, our blood vessels and other pipes or conduits through which the fluids flow.
 Some phosphorus compounds help to keep all the fluids in balance by conducting small amounts of it back and forth between various body compartments like the cells, the blood stream and the lymph fluid.

 9. Ether attraction.
 An unusual aspect of phosphorus may be an ability to attract ether – the subtle energy that fills the universe.
-At this time, we don’t know more about this.

 IV.
 PHOSPHORUS ON A HAIR MINERAL ANALYSIS